NativeScript/NativeScript/tools/notes/CONTRIBUTING.md

 ```

 ### Revert
 If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
-In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.
+In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit that is being reverted.

 ### Type
 Must be one of the following: